The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: The effect of improvements in housing markets.

-To construct the desired allocation~$X'$, the algorithm first applies the variant of the TTC algorithm described in Section~\ref{sec:ttc} to the submarket~$H'_{R \cap N}$ of~$H'$ when restricted to the set of irrelevant agents.
-Let $X_R$ denote the obtained allocation in the core of~$H'_{R \cap N}$.
+To construct the desired allocation~$X'$, the algorithm first applies the variant of the TTC algorithm that can deal with partial order preferences, described in Appendix~\ref{sec:app-ttc}, to the submarket~$H'_{R \cap N}$ of~$H'$ when restricted to the set of irrelevant agents.
+This algorithm computes an allocation $X_R$ in the core of~$H'_{R \cap N}$.

 \algoHM{} next deletes all agents in~$\QQ$.
-As any agent in~$\QQ \cap U=\QQ \cap V=V$ has zero in- and outdegree in~$Y$, there is no need to modify our sub-allocation when deleting such agents; the same applies to agents in~$\QQ \cap R$.
-By conrast, if there exists an agent~$\qq \in \QQ \setminus R \setminus U$, then $Y$ must contain the unique incoming and outgoing arcs of~$\qq$, and therefore the algorithm replaces the arcs $(q,\qq)$ and $(\qq,p)$ with the arc~$(q,p)$.
+Since any agent in~$\QQ \cap U=\QQ \cap V=V$ has zero in- and outdegree in~$Y$, there is no need to modify our sub-allocation when deleting such agents; the same applies to agents in~$\QQ \cap R$.
+By contrast, if there exists an agent~$\qq \in \QQ \setminus R \setminus U$, then $Y$ must contain the unique incoming and outgoing arcs of~$\qq$, and therefore the algorithm replaces the arcs $(q,\qq)$ and $(\qq,p)$ with the arc~$(q,p)$.
 This way we obtain an allocation on the submarket of~$H'$ on agents set $N \setminus R$.

 Finally, \algoHM{} outputs an allocation~$X'$ defined as